Water supply and sanitation in Abu Dhabi: History

-In the first decade of the 21st century, the protection of the environment gradually became more important in Abu Dhabi.
-In 2005 the Emirate created the Environment Department, which established a Strategic Water Master Plan published in 2009.
-When presenting the Master Plan, the chairman of the Environment Agency said that the future would be very challenging unless action was taken to reduce water consumption, which is among the highest per capita in the world.
+In the 2000s, the protection of the environment gradually became more important in Abu Dhabi.
+In 2005 the Emirate created the Environment Agency, which established a Strategic Water Master Plan published in 2009.
+When presenting the Master Plan, the chairman of the Environment Agency said that the future concerning water conservation would be very challenging unless action was taken to reduce water consumption, which is among the highest per capita in the world.
 The Plan describes the current status and the environmental and technical issues related to projections of demand and supply, groundwater abstraction, desalination, water supply and sanitation, irrigation, wastewater treatment and Emirati governance and institutions.
 The government has run a media campaign to encourage people to save water.
 It has also distributed water-saving toilets and showerheads free of charge.
-The emirate also is in the process of expanding the use of reclaimed water.
+The Emirate also is in the process of expanding the use of reclaimed water.

 Responsibilities

+Policy

-Policy.
-Abu Dhabi is ruled by a Sheikh.
+Abu Dhabi is ruled by a sheikh.
 Below him is an Executive Council taking care of day-to-day policy-making.
 The council is chaired by the Crown Prince.
-The Chairmen of four Departments and a number of Authorities are members of the Executive Council.
+The chairmen of four Departments and a number of Authorities are members of the Executive Council.
 The government structure is not comparable to the Western structure of Ministries and separate technical authorities under those Ministries.
 Authorities in Abu Dhabi are rather comparable to Ministries.
 Water supply and sanitation in Abu Dhabi is the responsibility of the Abu Dhabi Water & Electricity Authority (ADWEA).
 As mentioned above, the Chairman of ADWEA is a member of the Executive Council and holds the rank of a Minister.